 Bones Southwest is comprised of some of the most talented trombone players in the state of Arizona.
-Some professional, some retired professional, some long-time enthusiasts – each member is a passionate aficionado of the trombone.
-Most every variation of the horn is represented, from bass trombone to to tenor to alto.
-If you keep an eye out, you might even see a pBone every once in a while.
+Some professional, some retired professional, some long-time enthusiasts.
+Each member is a passionate aficionado of the trombone.
+Most every variation of the horn is represented from bass trombone to alto trombone .

 The following is a partial list of the active player in the group: